Deadlines and How to Apply

 - Currently enrolled Evergreen students should submit copies of Evergreen evaluations.
 If you do not have copies of your evaluations, you can request copies from Registration and Records.
 Allow 10 days for processing.

-If you submit a portfolio as part of the application process, please submit copies or photographs.
+Some of our scholarships for visual and performing arts students ask that you submit a portfolio or recordings.
+Recordings should be submitted on CD, DVD, or flash drive.
+Visual artists should submit copies or photographs.
 Do not submit originals of your work.
 You can retrieve your materials later, but we cannot assume liability for damaged or lost work.